starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

     </div>
 </div>

-The `data-computed-*` attribute creates a new store value that is computed based on an expression.
-The computed store value is read-only, and its value is automatically updated when any store values in the expression are updated.
+The `data-computed-*` attribute creates a new signal that is computed based on an expression.
+The computed signal is read-only, and its value is automatically updated when any signals in the expression are updated.

 ```html
 <div data-store="{input: ''}"